zach-zabetakis/DQC/lib/data/README.md

 ## Monster

 Monsters you may run into during your travels.
 Beware!
 Note that flavor text is for display purposes only.

 `(A) name` - monster's name

-`(B) maxHP` - maximum HP value.
+`(B) max_HP` - maximum HP value.
 When HP reaches 0 the monster is defeated!

-`(C) maxMP` - maximum MP value.
+`(C) max_MP` - maximum MP value.
 Required to cast spells

 `(D) attack` - attack value, used for physical attacks